-- RVs: Oregon has laws which are fairly favorable to living in RVs or motorhomes.
+- RVs: Oregon has laws that are fairly favorable to living in RVs or motorhomes.
 However, in many cases, the RV must be located in an RV park, connected to utilities, and used as a residence.
 Read more here.

 - Tiny Homes: Most places in Oregon are favorable to tiny homes.
-In many cases though, the home needs to be a on a permanent foundation or it will be considered an RV.
+In many cases though, the home needs to be on a permanent foundation or it will be considered an RV.